Bhagyalaxmi17/apexplanet-internship/internship-task-3/notes/DVWA_Testing.md

   - Browsers parse the HTML and run any script tags, event handlers, onerror, etc.

 - How to prevent XSS (two main techniques we’ll demonstrate)
-  - Output escaping / input validation (server-side):
+  - Input Sanitization / input validation (server-side):
-    - Restrict what users can input.
+    - Checking and restricting what users can input before it goes to the database or page.Restrict what users can input.
 Example: allow only letters/numbers for a name field.
 Remove or encode HTML special characters (<, >, &, ", ').
-This ensures scripts are displayed as text, not executed.
+This ensures scripts are displayed as text, not executed.Malicious users often inject scripts via form fields.
+If we restrict inputs to safe characters, scripts cannot execute.Displayed as text, not executed.
+  - Output Encoding / Escaping
-    - use htmlspecialchars (PHP) or template auto-escaping to render user data as text, not as HTML.
+    -  Even if user input contains HTML or scripts, encode it before rendering on the page.
+Prevents browser from interpreting input as executable code.
+Use htmlspecialchars (PHP) , HTMLEncode() (other languages),or template auto-escaping to render user data as text, not as HTML.
 Prefer the output encoding model (escape on output).
-Encode user data before rendering it on a page.
+Encode user data before rendering it on a page.Any injected script is shown as text, popup doesn’t appear.

-  - Content Security Policy (CSP): browser policy delivered via headers that restrict which scripts can execute (e.g., only scripts from the same origin, disallow inline scripts).
+  - Content Security Policy (CSP):
+     - A browser-enforced rule that restricts what resources (scripts, images, CSS) can run on your site.
+Browser policy delivered via headers that restrict which scripts can execute (e.g., only scripts from the same origin, disallow inline scripts).
 CSP is defense-in-depth — it mitigates impact even if something slips through.
+Even if a malicious script is injected, CSP can block execution.